“CASHMERE = BEAUTIFUL… BUT TOO EXPENSIVE”

 “Why is it so expensive?”

-It turns out the reason cashmere is so expensive is because there’s a middleman buying the cashmere from the goat farmers in Mongolia and selling it to the factories in China and Europe.
+It turns out the real reason cashmere is so expensive is because there’s a middleman buying the cashmere from the goat farmers in Mongolia and selling it at a huge mark-up to the factories in China and Europe.
 Then we Australians cop it and pay huge prices because “it’s cashmere”.

 You might be surprised to know that without the middleman, cashmere isn’t as expensive as you think.
 And it’s possible for you to have the luxury and class of the European woman without spending your life savings.